Five Data Chart Mistakes to Avoid in Presentation

 1. Inappropriate data chart

-However for most of presentation purposes you will need to use a few basic charts or their versions: Bar (or column) chart, Pie chart (also doughnut or donut one), and Line chart (or area chart).
+For most of presentation purposes you will need to use a few basic charts or their versions: Bar (or column) chart, Pie chart (also doughnut or donut one), and Line chart (or area chart).
 Each of them fits a different purpose:

 Line Charts and Area Charts